 Historically media has been used to articulate the voice of justice movements and inspire involvement.
 During the transatlantic slave trade, actual slave artifacts and media of the day were key in awakening people to abolition.
-Since we can’t always bring you to the kids, we bring the kids to you.
-We use a mix of film, photography, artifacts, and sounds to communicate the modern issue and tell the stories of the kids we serve.
-Each frame of our films, the photography, and the artifacts are authentic to the kids and locations of their stories.
-Artifacts bring something tangible from a victim’s space to your space.
-Artifacts become a powerful alternative to the poster child method of communicating which often re-exploits the victim.
-We don’t stage shots.
-The images are true to the moment.
+Since we can’t always bring you to the issue, we bring the issue to you.
+We use a mix of film, photography, artifacts, sounds, and common narratives to communicate.
+We are not a media group passionate about human rights, we are a human rights group that views media as a powerful tool to shift culture.
+We believe that thoughtfully produced media evokes empathy, authenticates the issue through original journalism, and effectively educates and engages people.

-“iEmpathize’s impactful and moving media was incorporated into the Women in the World Summit’s video introduction for a segment on the perils facing women and girls in Mexico and Central America.
+“i.e. media’s impactful and moving media was incorporated into the Women in the World Summit’s segment on the perils facing women and girls in Mexico and Central America.
 The brilliant and original footage informed, engaged and inspired our audience.
 We are so grateful for the partnership with iEmpathize and hope we can work together on women’s issues in the future.”

 Alyse Walsh Producer, Newsweek/Daily Beast

-“I have been inspired by the creativity that has emerged from [iEmpathize’s] desire to preserve dignity [of the survivors.]
-To use artifacts that tell a story takes the viewer out of the usual and expected response of visuals of sad and pitied faces of 8 year old girls into a broader and more diverse way of showing the issues but also those local heroes and their passion to see change in their own country.
-This inspires us to respond out of passion and hope rather than pity and helplessness…”
+“I have been inspired by the creativity that has emerged from a desire to preserve the dignity of humanity and still tell a compelling story.
+To use artifacts that tell a story takes the viewer out of the usual and expected response of visuals of sad and pitied faces into a broader and more diverse way of showing important issues.
+This methodology inspires us to respond out of passion and hope rather than pity and helplessness”